mas-bandwidth/gafferongames/content/post/client_server_connection.md

 First person shooters send **time critical data**.

-This data includes player inputs sent from client to server, and the state of the world sent from the server to clients.
+Data like player inputs sent from client to server, or the state of the world sent from server to client.
 If this data arrives late, it is _utterly useless_ and is thrown away.
 The client has no use for the state of the world 1/4 of a second ago, just like the server has no use for player input from the past.

 So, why can't we use TCP for time critical data?
 The answer is that TCP delivers data reliably and in-order, and to do this on top of IP, which is unreliable and unordered, it holds more recent packets *(that we want)* hostage in a queue while older packets *(that we don't!)* are resent over the network.

-This is known as **head of line blocking** and it's a huge problem for time critical data.
+This is known as **head of line blocking** and it's a _huuuuuge_ problem for time critical data.
 To understand why, consider a game server broadcasting the state of the world to clients 10 times per-second.
 Each client advances time forward and wants to display the most recent state it has received from the server.

 <img src="/img/network-protocol/client-time.png" width="100%"/>